-Reservations for required permits must be obtained through Recreation.gov.
-Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Davis Park or access points west, and involve a 2½ to 10 mile hike.
+Reservations for required permits must be obtained through www.recreation.gov.
+Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Watch Hill or points west, and involve a 1½ to 8 mile hike.
 More »

 Park rangers and volunteers conduct a variety of recreational and educational programs to help you learn more about Fire Island National Seashore.

 Some programs are limited in attendance or require advance reservations.
 Most programs are free, but program fees are charged by some of the park's partners or for special events.
-Visit the Schedule of Events to view upcoming programs.

 Did You Know?